The Wisconsin resort of your dreams

 More lake resorts

-If you're still looking, go to Travel Wisconsin's resort directory, which shows more than 500 lake resorts if you check the box for "on water."
+If you're still looking, go to Travel Wisconsin's resort directory, which shows hundreds of lake resorts if you filter for "on water."

 You also can choose from a menu of amenities you'd like the resort to have, including "pets welcome."